Tidal review: An unbeatable hi-fi music streaming experience

 Tidal review: Features

-Features are what make Tidal a sonic streaming juggernaut.
-The headliner is MQA, a lossless format used to stream hi-res Master tracks at a whopping 9,216kbps, which is available to HiFi Plus subscribers.
+Tidal's headline feature though is its lossless audio capabilities and hi-res tracks, which are currently only available to HiFi Plus subscribers but will soon be rolled into one new Tidal subscription.
 Two other features bundled with this package are 360 Reality Audio and Dolby Atmos spatial audio integration.

-Tidal has the largest MQA catalog available.
+Tidal has the largest hi-res catalog available.
 Not everything on the platform is a Master recording, but you can still get CD-quality sound at 1,411kbps when setting HiFi as the streaming option.
 CD-quality audio comes as standard with all Tidal pay-for subscriptions.

 There are several features worth checking out on the platform — Tidal just hasn’t marketed them well.
 For instance, Exclusive Mode allows the music program to take control of your device’s DAC and automatically tweak frequencies based on song selection.
 There’s also Tidal Connect to instantly pull up the service on wireless speakers for hi-res playback over Bluetooth, AirPlay, or Wi-Fi.
 Those are just two of many ways to improve your Tidal listening experience.